 - Led Newton’s thoughtful public health and economic response to COVID-19

-- Implemented full day Kindergarten for the first time in city history
+- Instituted full day Kindergarten for the first time in city history

-- Developed the City of Newton’s first-ever Climate Action Plan
+- Implemented the City of Newton’s first-ever Climate Action Plan

-- Implemented Newton PowerChoice, enabling city residents to run on 80% locally sourced renewable energies
+- Created Newton PowerChoice, enabling city residents to run on 80% locally sourced renewable energies

-- Preserved Newton’s largest contiguous forest, Webster Woods, from development in perpetuity
+- Preserved Newton’s largest public treasure, Webster Woods, from development in perpetuity

 As Mayor, Ruthanne prioritizes making our schools the best in Massachusetts, modernizing city infrastructure like roads and sidewalks, strengthening our neighborhoods and villages, and leading Newton through the twin COVID-19 health and economic crises.
 Ruthanne cares deeply about making sure Newton is a city where we respect people with different opinions and stays true to being a city that is welcoming, inclusive, and diverse.